-Nails, Bolts, Hinges and Fittings brass, nylon or stainless steel removable pin hinges hot dipped galvanised steel wire nails or similar For dwellings constructed on land to which this Policy Electrical and Mechanical Equipment applies, the electrical and mechanical materials, equipment and installation should conform to the following requirements.
+Naile Dalte Hinges and Fittings Nails, Bolts, Hinges and Fittings brass, nylon or stainless steel removable pin hinges hot dipped galvanised steel wire nails or similar Electrical and Mechanical Equipment For dwellings constructed on land to which this Policy applies, the electrical and mechanical materials, equipment and installation should conform to the following requirements.
 Main power supply - Subject to the approval of the relevant authority the incoming main commercial power service equipment, including all metering equipment, shall be located above the relevant flood level.
 Means shall be available to easily disconnect the dwelling from the main power supply.
 Wiring - All wiring, power outlets, switches, etc., should, to the maximum extent possible, be located above the relevant flood level.
 All electrical wiring installed below the relevant flood level should be suitable for continuous submergence in water and should contain no fibrous components.
 Earth core linkage systems (or safety switches) are to be installed.
 Only submersible-type splices should be used below the relevant flood level.
-All conduits located below the relevant designated flood level should be so installed that they will be self-draining if subjected to Equipment - All equipment installed below or partially below the relevant flood level should be capable of disconnection by a single plug and socket assembly.
+All conduits located below the relevant flood level should be so installed that they will be self-draining if subjected to flooding.
+Equipment - All equipment installed below or partially below the relevant flood level should be capable of disconnection by a single plug and socket assembly.
 Reconnection - Should any electrical device and/or part of the wiring be flooded it should be thoroughly cleaned or replaced and checked by an approved electrical contractor before reconnection.
-Heating and air conditioning systems should, to the Heating and Air Conditioning Systems maximum extent possible, be installed in areas and spaces of the house above the relevant flood level.
+Heating and Air Conditioning Systems Heating and air conditioning systems should, to the maximum extent possible, be installed in areas and spaces of the house above the relevant flood level.
 When this is not feasible every precaution should be taken to minimise the damage caused by submersion according to the following guidelines.
 Fuel - Heating systems using gas or oil as a fuel should have a manually operated valve located in the fuel supply line to enable fuel cut-off.
 Installation - The heating equipment and fuel storage tanks should be mounted on and securely anchored to a foundation pad of sufficient mass to overcome buoyancy and prevent movement that could damage the fuel supply line.
 All storage tanks should be vented to an elevation of 600 millimetres above the relevant flood level.
 Ducting - All ductwork located below the relevant flood level should be provided with openings for drainage and cleaning.
 Self draining may be achieved by constructing the ductwork on a suitable grade.
 Where ductwork must pass through a water-tight wall or floor below the relevant flood level, the ductwork should be protected by a closure assembly operated from above relevant flood level.

 LAND USE CATEGORIES

 Essential Community Facilities Critical Utilities Subdivision Residential

-= Telecommunication facilities; Public utility undertaking which may cause pollution of waterways during flooding, are essential to evacuation during periods of flood or if affected during flood events would unreasonably affect the ability of the community to return to normal activities after flood events.
-Subdivision Subdivision of land which involves the creation of new allotments.
-Residential Bed and breakfast establishment; Boarding houses; Caravan park-long-term sites only; Child care centre; Craftsman's studio; Dwelling; Dwelling house; General store; Home industry; Home occupation; Housing for aged or disabled persons;

-Demotional Acricultural Hann Group homes; Professional consulting rooms; Residential flat building; Tourist facilities; and Utility installations (other than critical utilities)
+Place of assembly, public building or community centre which may provide an important contribution to the notification and evacuation of the community during flood events; Generating works; Hospitals; Institutions; and Educational establishments.
+Telecommunication facilities; Public utility undertaking which may cause pollution of waterways during flooding, are essential to evacuation during periods of flood or if affected during flood events would unreasonably affect the ability of the community to return to normal activities after flood events.
+Subdivision of land which involves the creation of new allotments.
+Bed and breakfast establishment; Boarding houses; Caravan park- long- term sites only; Child care centre; Craftsman's studio; Dwelling; Dwelling house; General store; Home industry; Home occupation; Housing for aged or disabled persons; Group homes; Professional consulting rooms; Residential flat building; Tourist facilities; and Utility installations (other than critical utilities)

 Recreational Uses Agricultural Uses

 Golf courses Cultivation

 Playing Fields Pastures

 Amenity Buildings Hay sheds

 Machinery sheds